codurance/site/src/_posts/2019-04-16-containers-with-docker.md

 #### What is a `multi-stage` build?

-A multi stage build is a way of splitting the process of building a image between multiple containers with distinct steps, kinda like a CI build.
+A multi-stage build is a way of splitting the process of building an image between multiple containers with distinct steps, kinda like a CI build.
 To transform your regular build into a `multi-stage` one is easy, you just have to add another `FROM` in your `Dockerfile`.

-In our case we want to split the environment that builds our application, and a lightweight one that will run.
+In our case, we want to split the environment that builds our application, and a lightweight one that will run.

-First we are going to deal with the container that we already have.
+First, we are going to deal with the container that we already have.
 There are a few things that we have to do:

 - Give a name for the build stage
     We do that by adding the `as <name>` in front of the base image

-- Then we have to remove the things that are to run the application For that we remove the `EXPOSE` and the `CMD` from the the file, but don't delete, we are going to use it later.
+- Then we have to remove the things that are to run the application For that we remove the `EXPOSE` and the `CMD` from the file but don't delete, we are going to use it later.

 Now we can start to create our image that will run the application:

 - Defining the image.
     We don't need a complete image with Gradle or Maven.
 In fact, we don't even need the JDK, we just need the JRE,  so we can use the `adoptopenjdk/openjdk11:jre-11.0.2.9-alpine` image that only has the Java runtime.
-It's based on a lightweight linux distro called Alpine.
+It's based on a lightweight Linux distro called Alpine.

 - We can have the same `WORKDIR` from the previous stage.
 - Now we are going to `COPY` the jar that we build
-    In this case we are going to copy the jar from the container in the previous stage using the `--from=build` before the files that we want to copy.
+    In this case, we are going to copy the jar from the container in the previous stage using the `--from=build` before the files that we want to copy.

 - Now we just have to put the `EXPOSE` and `CMD` that we saved previously.